BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/elven_kingdoms.md

 - **Caras Galadhon Fighting Style** `ACTIVE`

 This model may use the [Shielding] rule with their Elven [pike][Pike].
-The usual restrictions for [Shielding] still apply, chiefly that a model using the [Shielding] rule cannot be Supported by another model, not even by another Guard of the Galadhrim Court.
+All of the usual rules for [Shielding] still apply, chiefly that a model using the [Shielding] rule cannot be Supported by another model, not even another Guard of the Galadhrim Court.

 </div>